seed-labs/project-guide/CONTRIBUTING.md

  yet, so you can create the first one!

  - Feel free to propose new projects that fit into the vision of the SEED project.
- Treat this SEEDlabs organization as a big community, where we work on the same goal: *developing hands-on labs to benefit the cybersecurity education around the world*.
+ Treat this SEEDlabs organization as a big community, where we work together on the same goal: *developing hands-on labs to benefit the cybersecurity education around the world*.

 **Get started**: If you are interested in any of these projects, you can start